Why are good attendance and punctuality important?

-To help with punctuality, in addition to breakfast club in the Lodge from 8.00am, the playground opens at 8.30am and parents/carers are welcome to bring their children and wait with them from this time.
+To help with punctuality, in addition to breakfast club in the Lodge from 8.00am, the playground opens at 8.45am.

 Not only does lateness make a bad start to the day, arrival after 9.30am is considered half a day’s absence.
-All lateness/attendance is recorded and monitored by the school and the Education Welfare Officer.
+All lateness/attendance is recorded and monitored by the school.

 Usually, the only acceptable reason for a pupil to miss a day of school is if they are too ill to attend.
-If this is the case, you should ring the school office by 9.30am and send in a note with your child on their first day back.
+If this is the case, you should ring the school office by 9.30am.
 If you are not sure in the morning whether your child is well enough for school, we suggest you send them in.
 We can always call you if they become too ill to get through the day.

 Authorisation for absence will not be given for outings, shopping trips or family visits.
 Holidays should be taken during the school breaks and not during term time.
 In exceptional circumstances permission may be sought from the headteacher and every case will be treated individually.